znicholasbrown/ai_66/Manual/CPSB.md

 Tip 1: If you group all of your defconsts together in one file, it makes it easy to customize your AI by changing the number that the defconst represents without having to change it everywhere in your file.
 In the example above, if you referred to num-tech-1-workers in many places in your AI, you could easily change the defconst to be 12 workers by changing it in just one place.

-Tip 2: By using defconst you can access previously undefined objects such as the Reek, Acklay &amp; Nexu (Confederacy controlled animals).
+Tip 2: By using defconst you can access previously undefined objects such as the Reek, Acklay & Nexu (Confederacy controlled animals).
 Just assign the constant number to a meaningful name and you can then use that variable in rules and actions.

 The following example defines ANIMAL-REEK: